mhwlng/streamdeck-elite/README.md

 - engaged  : supercruise/hyperspace is active
 - enabled  : supercruise/hyperspace is inactive
 - disabled : supercruise/hyperspace is blocked for reasons like (Docked, Landed, LandingGearDown, CargoScoopDeployed, FsdMassLocked, FsdCooldown, HardpointsDeployed)

+The FSS button has 3 images:
+- engaged  : FSS screen is visible
+- enabled  : FSS screen is not visible
+- disabled : not in supercruise mode (note that throttle position can't be detected)

 The limpet controller button works with any type of limpet controller.